confluentinc/ksql/design-proposals/klip-33-key-format.md

 even if the source partitions where correctly ordered by time, the re-partitioned partitions would see out-of-order records, though per-key ordering would be maintained.
 Thus time-tracking ("stream-time"), grace-period and retention-time might be affected.
-However, this  phenomenon already exists, as is deemed acceptable, for other implicit re-partitions.
+However, this  phenomenon already exists, and is deemed acceptable, for other implicit re-partitions.

 #### Single key wrapping